odyslam/home-urbit/README.md

 ![image](https://user-images.githubusercontent.com/13405632/121319220-aafa6e80-c914-11eb-803d-732134d693bd.png)

 6. Click on the web terminal, select `urbit` and open a terminal session.
-Run command `/usr/sbin/get-urbit-code.sh`.
-This command will give you the code for your Urbit.
-By default, it will boot a **new** comet.
+Run script `/usr/sbin/get-urbit-code.sh`.
+This script will give you the code for your Urbit.

 7. Visit the following address to access `~Landscape`: `http://homeurbit.local`